 I.e., this is a modern program designed for our modern world.
 A world where you can Google the answer to any question at your fingertips.
 I believe that today, the challenge is not that there is not enough information to learn from.
 (Quite the opposite actually.)
-It's more about knowing what to search for by having a fun problem or puzzle to motivate you.
+It's more about knowing what to search for and having a fun problem or puzzle to motivate you.

 Plus, watching my kids grow up has made me think a lot about getting old, especially after losing my dad in 2017 as well as a few other people close to me.
 It forced me to see how fragile life is and accept that my turn could come at any time too.
 So before I go, it'd be nice to make something that adds value to the world... and maybe even change a few people's lives.
 My dad liked to say, "Leave a place better than how you found it."

 So those are my selfish reasons.
 Oh, and I hate it when people discourage others and say that programming is hard, or that it's only reserved for certain lucky people, or that you need to suffer debt and sacrifice years in college to enjoy a sweet life.
 That might have been true once upon a time.
-But with rising college tuitions and modern buzzword college programs that don't give you as solid an education as they used to – I don't think it's true anymore.
+But with rising college tuitions and modern trendy college programs that don't give you as solid an education as they used to – I don't think it's true anymore.
 Especially with how advanced the Internet has become as a learning platform and with how much good info you can get for free.